 Year Two Subject Descriptions (31 Semester Credits) VFXX 201 - This subject focuses on the development of your skills and knowledge considered core to working effectively in the visual effects industry.
-You'll learn and practice this core skill set and produce some VFX shots using these skills.
-Visual Effects Knowledge and Skills - 100mm = 110000 You will learn advance compositing techniques.
+You will learn and practice this core skill set and produce some VFX shots using these skills.
+Visual Effects Knowledge and Skills You will learn advanced compositing techniques.
 You will learn how to track and match live action plates.
 You will learn how to create particle and fluid simulations.
 This subject is designed to guide you to produce work at a professional level.
-You'll discuss with your teacher before choosing what area to specialize in.
-You'll learn about and research what a "professional" level of quality means and then work on a project to meet those standards.
+You will discuss with your teacher before choosing what area to specialize in.
+You will learn about and research what a "professional" level of quality means and then work on a project to meet those standards.
 VFXX 202 - Knowledge and Skills Specialization Through research, understand what a professional level skillset and quality of work means in a chosen field.
 Develop skills to seek and act on valid feedback to improve your work.
 Develop your skills in a chosen field to a professional level.
+Personal and apply how are strike in a shipped line of how a field.
 Research and apply how creativity is achieved in a chosen field.
 This subject is all about learning what makes a compelling story and narrative.
-You'll discuss and propose ideas and develop storylines.
-You'll prepare a proposal and pitch your ideas to stakeholders for possible future development.
-VEVV 202 Knowledge and Skills VFXX 203 - Story Advance and expand your knowledge of story or narrative, as it applies to screen productions.
-Development Develop a strong understanding of the structures and formulas used in crafting the (Pre- storytelling process.
-Production) Develop the skills to brainstorm, create and define a narrative concept. . roudenon, Understand principles and techniques through practical application of the story creation processes.
+You will discuss and propose ideas and develop storylines.
+You will prepare a proposal and pitch your ideas to stakeholders for potential future development.
+VEVV 202 Knowledge and Skills VFXX 203 - Advance and expand your knowledge of story or narrative, as it applies to screen Story Development productions.
+(Pre- Develop a strong understanding of the structures and formulas used in crafting Production) the storytelling process.
+Develop the skills to brainstorm, create and define a narrative concept.
+Understand principles and techniques through practical application of the story processes. creation processes.
 Learn how to design and create storyboards from a narrative script, using the cinematic visual language of cinematography.
 Complete the process of creating a motion animatic or pre-visualization animation.
-This subject is the opportunity for you and your fellow students to put all their skills they have gained throughout the course, combined with their project management skills, into a final project.
+This subject is the opportunity for you and your fellow students to put all the skills they have gained throughout the course, combined with their project management skills, into a final project.
 Again, students work together in an environment that simulates the studio development process.
 This results in the final delivery of a polished film which has the potential to be market ready.
-VFXX 204 - Knowledge and Skills Short Film Visually interpreting a script and narrative.
-Production Ability to lay out 3D scenes to pre-existing shot plans.
-(Major Understanding cinematography and virtual cameras.
-Production) Skills in designing and building 3D sets.
+VFXX 204 - Short Film Knowledge and Skills Production Visually interpreting a script and narrative.
+(Major Ability to lay out 3D scenes to pre-existing shot plans.
+Production) Understanding cinematography and virtual cameras.
+Skills in designing and building 3D seeks.
+Skills in designing and building 3D sets.
+Skills to design decument and implement visual effects.
 Skills to design, document and implement visual effects.
 Skills to create and maintain a variety of production documentation.
 Ability to implement and complete an operational plan.
-Ability to decimal and implement a containable was in at Ability to design and implement a sustainable project.
+Ability to design and implement a sustainable project. . which to design and implement a sustainable project.

-The aim of this subject is to ensure you have a well-planned and professional looking online portfolio ready for use when applying for work.
+The aim of this subject is to ensure you have a well-planned and professional-looking online portfolio ready for use when applying for work.
 In this subject, you will learn about the standards your portfolio should meet and how to best showcase your work and skills.
-You'll then create the online framework to house your portfolio and upload your work.
+You will then create the online framework to house your portfolio and upload your work.
 This subject is an ongoing process which will run throughout the second year of study.
 This helps you develop a suite of work which best showcases your skills and incorporates improvements from feedback.